|Stillaig - a description of the alignment at standing stones at Stillaig, Cowal, and their astronomical significance.|

 The single standing stone has a good flat face on the southern side, which gives an azimuth to the north-west of 316.7°.
 With the horizon height of just under one degree, this produces a line slightly north of the setting position of the midsummer sun, a declination of +24.6°.

 If you also choose to visit the alignment which is clearly visible just below the horizon and usually silhouetted against the hazy hills beyond, then be warned that the ground on the way over is very boggy indeed even in summer.
+(Update 2019: there is now a good path to the stones from Portavadie.)

 The alignment consists of a stump and a large stone about 3m tall.
 The indicated lines have azimuths of 345.6° and 165.6°, which produce declinations of no known significance.